devgioele/universal-bookmark-manager/README.md

 fashion.
 Tags can represent networks, while directories cannot, because a file cannot have multiple parent directories.
 This is why bookmarks are organized with tags rather than with directories.

+## Known issues

+### Overlapping tags

+When adding a new bookmark and choosing a new tag whose content is matched by the beginning of an existing tag, the existing tag is used instead of the new shorter one.
+E.g. if the tag `cooking` already exists and the tag `cook` is added, the tag `cooking` is used instead of `cook`.
+This is caused by the menu software you use.
+You may create a fork of the menu software of your choice so that when you press a dedicated key, the shorter written tag is chosen over the closest matching tag.
+Better solutions to this are welcome!